Academic Policy 1405.11

 both meeting and voting independently of the chairperson, the appropriate Faculty

-Committee shall make its recommendation and numerically recorded vote in writing and
+Committee shall forward its recommendation and numerically recorded vote to the chairperson/head.

-forward it to the chairperson.
-Members of the appropriate Faculty Committee shall
+Members of the appropriate Faculty Committee may participate in discussions but shall

 not vote on any candidate for promotion to a rank higher than the faculty member’s

-rank, except that tenured or tenure-track professors shall be allowed to vote on candidates
+rank, except that tenured Professors shall be allowed to vote on candidates for University

-shall not exceed the number required to ensure three eligible and voting members for
+the number required to ensure three eligible and voting members for all candidates.

-all candidates.
-A copy of the tenured faculty’s recommendation and numerically recorded
+A copy of the tenured faculty’s recommendation and numerically recorded vote must

 - The candidate’s file of supporting material, outside reviews, the written recommendation